 Tests for gastritis may include blood tests, urinalysis, fecal tests, abdominal radiographs (X-rays), abdominal ultrasound, and endoscopy.
 In acute cases, only minimal diagnostics such as blood and urine tests are required.
 If the gastritis is chronic, more involved testing will be undertaken to determine the exact cause of your cat's vomiting.

 How is gastritis treated?

-- offer small amounts of water frequently during the first 24 hours (if fluids cannot be given orally without inducing vomiting, seek immediate veterinary treatment)
+- Frequently offer small amounts of water frequently during the first 24 hours.
+Note: If fluids cannot be given orally without inducing vomiting, seek immediate veterinary treatment.

-- if there is no vomiting for 24 hours, feed a small amount of a highly-digestible, low-fat food
+- If there is no vomiting, feed a small amount of highly digestible, low-fat, low-fiber food.

-- resume feeding with small meals given frequently (usually about ½ of the normal daily amount of food, divided into 4-6 meals)
+- Resume feeding with small, frequent meals (usually about half of the normal daily amount of food, divided into four to six meals).

-Medical treatment for dogs with gastritis may include:
+Medical treatment for cats with gastritis may include:

 What is the prognosis for gastritis?

 The prognosis is good for cases of acute gastritis.
 For chronic gastritis, the prognosis is based on the underlying cause and how successfully it can be treated.